Jomol

-Early life

-Gauri Chandrashekar Pillai was born as Jomol John to K. A. John and Alphonsa at Kodenchery in Kozhikode district.
-Her father was an entrepreneur and her mother was a nurse in Saudi Arabia.
+Jomol, also known as Gauri, is an Indian actress who predominantly appeared in Malayalam films.
+She started her career as a child artist then became a lead actress in the mid-90s.

 Career

 She is an Indian actress who appeared in Malayalam films.
 She has had major roles in films like Niram, Piriyadha Varam Vendum and Deepasthambham Mahascharyam.
-In 1997, she won the Kerala State Film Award for best actress for her role in Ennu Swantham Janakikutty and also a special jury mention from the National Film Awards.
+She won the Kerala State Film Award for Best Actress and National Film Award - Special Mention for her role in Ennu Swantham Janakikutty (1996).

-Personal life

-Jomol married Chandrashekar Pillai in 2002, after converting to Hinduism and changed her name to Gauri Chandrashekar Pillai.
-The couple have 2 daughters.